cdap-guides/cdap-flume-guide/README.md

 Build and Run Application
 -------------------------

-The WebLogAnalyticsAppliation can be built and packaged using standard Apache Maven commands:
+The `WebLogAnalyticsApp` can be built and packaged using standard Apache Maven commands:

     mvn clean package